 Example: “Search engine optimization, or SEO, is the easiest way to generate traffic for online content.
 The key to SEO is understanding the keywords and phrases search engines seek out when users are looking for a specific product.
 You can determine the effectiveness of these by researching the SEO rankings for specific keywords and terms as well as performing searches using the terms you plan to include in your content.”

 Question: Do you have experience working with Google Adwords?
 If so, can you explain the benefits and how Google Adwords can help reach new prospects?

-Explanation: Another operational question meant to determine your experience using Google Adwords.
+Explanation: This is another operational question meant to determine your experience using Google Adwords.
 Since this is a common technique utilized in online marketing, you should be very familiar with this topic.
-Simply describe your understanding of Google Adwords and the benefits they provide for online marketing.
+Simply describe your understanding of Google Adwords and the benefits it provides for online marketing.

-Example: “Google Adwords, which are now called Google Ads, is simply a paid platform Google provides to advertisers.
+Example: “Google Adwords, now called Google Ads, is simply a paid platform Google provides to advertisers.
 The ads display in both the results provided by search engines as well as non-search sites, mobile apps, and videos.
 Advertisers bid on specific words they would like to include within their content.
 The bids occur within an online auction.
-Pricing for Google Ads is based on Pay-per-click and Cost-for-acquisition models.”
+Pricing for Google Ads is based on pay-per-click and cost-for-acquisition models.”